dmbarbour/wikilon/docs/ApplicationModel.md

 In an open system, we generally want to control the authority of our agents in terms of which parts of the system they may observe or directly influence.
 Awelon doesn't provide much help here, beyond support for *Hierarchical Dictionaries*, which provide a natural barrier for communication that must be explicitly bridged, and a narrow interface for synchronization.
 Between that and internal purity, we can push most security concerns to the RESTful application models and effects layers.

 # Programs as Processes

 While Awelon is designed for non-conventional apps, we can certainly model a more conventional application structure where a program directly interacts with the real world as part of a computation.

 ## Interactive Evaluations

-An agent can evaluate a program, make observations about the top of the stack, then add some input and continue.
-This design is somewhat semantically awkward because it isn't clear where the agent is represented except 'outside' or 'above' the program.
-But it fits a REPL or monadic effects (or [KPN-based effects](KPN_Effects.md)).
+An agent can evaluate a program, render or make observations about it, then inject some input or modify code and continue evaluation.
+This design most clearly fits REPLs and variants (like interactive fictions).
+But it can also fit some GUIs, e.g. if we represent button pressing as a form of modifying code (by inlining a block or selecting a case from a record of options).
+More generally, monadic or [KPN based](KPN_Effects.md) IO also fits interactive evaluation: evaluation halts with some set of outputs and requests for input, and we continue evaluation after providing more inputs.

+Interactive evaluation at the larger dictionary level is feasible with futures/promises and a monotonic codebase, or sufficient use of memoization with the command pattern.
+So the main difference with interactive evaluation of programs is doing so at the anonymous program layer.

 ## Command Stream Processing

 Awelon is amenable to command stream processing.
 The general form is:

-        [proc] commandA  => commandB [proc']
+        [process] commandA  => commandB [process']

 This simplistic stream processing model conveniently supports composition: